HTTP-RPC/Kilo/README.md

 Methods may also return `void` or `Void` to indicate that they do not produce a value.
 Unsupported types are returned as `null`.

-For example, the following method would produce a JSON object containing three values:
+For example, this method returns a `Map` instance containing three values:

 ```java
 @RequestMethod("GET")